aaron-grau/curic/html-css/projects/aa_times/README.md

 the `"main-nav"` element.
 - Add a `ul` element to your new `nav`.
 Make the buttons and gear icon list items of this unordered list.
 - Add "Subscribe Now" and "Log In" buttons.
+(Note: use HTML button tags for these elements)
 - Add the gear icon.
   - Use [this list of Font Awesome icon classes][font-awesome] to find the right gear image.